dask/distributed/docs/source/efficiency.rst

 Wait as long as possible to gather data locally.
-If you want to ask a question of a large piece of data on the cluster it is often faster to submit a function onto that data then to bring the data down to your local computer.
+If you want to ask a question of a large piece of data on the cluster it is often faster to submit a function onto that data than to bring the data down to your local computer.

 For example if we have a numpy array on the cluster and we want to know its